 I suspect the last item on the list is the trickiest, and why I’m writing this blog.
 Jewelry pricing is somewhat mysterious, and myths about markups abound.
 Most production jewelers start building the price for a specific piece considering the cost of the metal and gems used in the item being produced.
 I continue by adding actual costs associated with production, labor and photography.
 Finally, there are hourly expenses not specifically factored into the cost of a particular piece.
 Here are a few examples of those hourly expenses:

 Negotiating, maintaining, and enhancing supply chains are essential to a vibrant business.

 Design time, bookkeeping, marketing, and finally, research, take time.
 Here is an example of what I call research: I adore working with customers on custom pieces.
 Many times, customers ask me to find a particular gem at “the best” price.
 I embrace these requests joyfully and have been known to search the world for days by email and calls.
 I am thrilled when I deliver on the promise and my customer is blown away.

 This blog focuses on a major factor contributing to a piece’s price: the cost of the precious metal used.
 When you know what to ask for, you can control this component by asking the jeweler to create the piece using a metal of your choice.

-The picture below shows our three-strand necklace Sky Mountain.
-A customer in Great Britain asked if the price would come down if the Studio deleted a strand.
-I was honest and said no, but if she commissioned a similar necklace using a sterling silver rather than a white gold clasp, the cost would drop dramatically.
+The picture below shows my three-strand necklace Sky Mountain.
+A customer in Great Britain asked if the price would come down if we deleted a strand.
+I was honest and said no, but she could commission a similar necklace using a sterling silver rather than a white gold clasp, and the cost would drop dramatically.
 Read a little further, and you’ll see why.